Software-Improvement-Group/sigridci/docs/capabilities/osh-upload-instructions.md

 Yarn is very similar to NPM, but its lockfile is called `yarn.lock` instead of NPM's `package-lock.json`.
 Like for NPM, Sigrid will prioritize the lockfile over `package.json` during its analysis.

+### Poetry

+[Poetry](https://python-poetry.org) is a Python dependency management tool, that is sometimes used as an alternative to the more popular PIP.
+Sigrid currently only supports analyzing the Poetry lockfile, which is called `poetry.lock`.
+This lockfile needs to be included in the codebase that is published to Sigrid, and is then analyzed automatically.
+Do note that [using a Poetry lockfile is a best practice](https://python-poetry.org), so there are good reasons for using this lockfile even beyond Sigrid.

 ### Other dependency management tools

 This page provides some additional instructions and explanation for commonly used dependency management tools.
 For the complete list of all supportec technologies, refer to the [supported dependency management tools and open source ecosystems](../reference/technology-support.md).